perryhuynh/kcauto/README.md

 > kcauto-kai is meant for educational purposes only!
 Actual and prolonged usage of kcauto-kai may result in your account being banned.
 Remember that botting is against rules!
 The developer of kcauto-kai makes no guarantee that the end-user will not be caught and penalized for using kcauto-kai, and does not take any responsibility for any repercussions that befall the end-user.
 Non-stop expeditions and sorties increases the chances of being flagged and banned for botting.

 > In addition, although unlikely, you may lose ships if you allow kcauto-kai to conduct combat sorties.
 While kcauto-kai has been painstakingly designed to reduce the chances of this happening, the developer of kcauto-kai does not take responsibility regarding loss of ships and/or resources.
+Any browser/viewer features that obscure parts of the game screen (such as subtitles) has the ability to hinder proper damage state detection, which may lead to loss of ships.

 ---